argumentcomputer/zk-light-clients/aptos/docs/src/design/inclusion_proof.md

 ### Outputs

-- **Previous `ValidatorVerifier` Hash:** The previous validator verifier hash, used to validate the incoming data.
+- **Current `ValidatorVerifier` Hash:** The current validator verifier hash, used to validate the incoming data.
 - **State Root Hash:** The root hash of the state, derived from the `TransactionInfo::state_checkpoint`.